 You may have heard that antioxidants are good for you, but in some cases, they can be harmful.
 In 2014, a study led by Dr. Martin Bergo at the Karolinska Institutet in Sweden showed that antioxidant supplements, such as vitamin E, accelerated tumor growth.
 This sparked much controversy as it was previously believed that antioxidants prevented tumor progression.

-Since then, more evidence suggest that antioxidants indeed promote tumor progression by reducing reactive oxygen species (ROS) that block tumor growth.
+Since then, more evidence suggests that antioxidants indeed promote tumor progression by reducing reactive oxygen species (ROS) that block tumor growth.
 In 2019, the same group published a follow-up study to further explain how antioxidants promote lung cancer metastasis.

 In this new study published in Cell, Dr. Bergo’s team showed that supplementation of antioxidants stabilizes a transcription factor called BACH1.
 Stabilized BACH1 then proceeds to activate several mechanisms that contribute to metastasis, such as increased glycolysis rate, glucose uptake and lactate secretion.